Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: The Proposed Dataset

 \section{The Proposed Dataset}

-To create our \textit{Topo-boundary} dataset, we generate images and ground-truth labels from the raw data collected from the \textit{NYC Planimetric Database} \cite{nyc_dataset}.
-The WGS84 coordinate system is used in \cite{nyc_dataset}, while in \textit{Topo-boundary}, all the coordinates are transformed to the image coordinate system.
+To create our \textit{Topo-boundary} dataset, we generate images and ground-truth labels from the raw geographic data provided by the \textit{NYC Planimetric Database} \cite{nyc_dataset}.
+The WGS84 coordinate system is used in \cite{nyc_dataset}, while in our \textit{Topo-boundary}, all the coordinates are transformed to the image coordinate system to facilitate research in this area.
 Fig. \ref{pipeline} shows the processing pipeline to create our \textit{Topo-boundary}.
 We first split large data tiles into patches, then generate ground-truth labels for each patch, and finally remove inappropriate patches according to predefined rules.